Progressive Primitive Baptists: The Banner Herald

 Today, The Banner Herald remains the denomination’s magazine and it publishes the annual directory of Progressive Primitive Baptist churches.

 The Banner-Herald resulted from the merger of two previous publications: The Pilgrim's Banner, which began publication in 1894; and the Primitive Herald, which began publication in 1916.
 The two publications merged in 1918, naming the new publication, "The Banner-Herald," taking part of the name from the two previous publications.
-(Information submitted by Emerson Proctor, a present editor of The Banner-Herald.)